 GAUGE – Generating Acceptance & Understanding of Gender Expression

-Our GAUGE group is specific for transgender, non-binary, and gender expansive teens, ages 12-18.
-Lead by Volunteers who also happen to be transgender, this space opens up conversation and resources that our youth under the transgender umbrella need the most.
+Our GAUGE group is specific for transgender, non-binary, and gender-expansive teens, ages 12-18.
+Led by Volunteers who also happen to be transgender, this space opens up conversation and resources that our youth under the transgender umbrella need the most.
 Trans Allies should attend our regular teen groups.

 SPLASH Teen Groups